mansakondo/activemodel-embedding/README.md

 And that's what this extension does.
 (Nothing fancy, in fact the code is quite simple.
 So don't be afraid to dive into it if you want to know how it was implemented !)

-Here's how the code would look like with the extension:
+Here's the updated version with the extension:
 ```ruby
 class MARC::Record < ApplicationRecord
   include ActiveModel::Embedding